 Bridget Flynn, her article, “Do tattoos work against you?”, tattoos can work against job applications, on what is telling about tattoos are considered acceptable in some places, but others like to work in offices are very difficult to have a job in there.
 Sometimes people with tattoos can have a job like from offices or more important stuff, because they have a good study, and also experiences for work wherever they want to do.
 Others have really hard to find a job, but that’s why they just not have experiences, and they think is for them tattoos but isn’t.
 People can have a tattoo and they still have a great job.

-The art of tattoos has been prevalent in several ancient cultures and represented various meanings.
-Until around the mid-20th century, tattoos were seen in a very negative light; mainly associated with circus freak shows, bikers or outlaws.
-In more current times, tattoos are becoming more accepted overall.
-With this change there is a debate of body art in the workplace.
-If a person chooses to have visible tattoos, it should no longer be seen in such a negative view among assorted careers today.
-Tattoos are continuously becoming more popular with each generation and often have some personal meaning.
-Some companies that have recently started to accept appropriate body art in the workplace are seeing positive benefits related to their new policy changes.
+The art of tattoos has been prevalent in many ancient cultures and represented many different things.
+In the more recent past times, tattoos were seen in a very negative light; mainly associated with circus freak shows, bikers or outlaws.
+Even though there are more Americans getting tattoos these days, there is still a disapproving view on tattoos in the workplace.
+Tattoos are continuously becoming more popular with each generation and more often have some personal meaning.
+Many companies that have recently started to accept appropriate body art in the workplace have seen positive benefits related to their new policy changes.
 This debate has also led people to file discrimination lawsuits against their employer.
-There are occasions, however, that the subject matter or the placement of a tattoo on the body may not be professional for certain types of jobs.
-The discussion of visible tattoos needs to be evaluated by each company, and often each individual situation, to determine if body art can be accepted at that business.
+There are occasions that the subject matter or the placement of a tattoo on the body may not be professional for certain types of jobs.
+With the growing number of people that have body art, the more personal meaning behind it and younger demographics of both people working for and being served by many companies these days, having visible tattoos should no longer be damaging among many careers today.
+The debate needs to be evaluated by each company, and often each individual situation, to determine if body art can be accepted.